 Bernisches Historisches Museum – Einstein Museum

-The museum is rather peculiar in its concept; it comprises four main sections: one dedicated to the history of the city of Bern from the Middle Age to the 20th century, one archaeological section presenting findings coming from the Bern region and dating from the Stone Age onward, one Ethnographic section with artifacts from Asia, Oceania, Orient and America and finally a section, called Einstein Museum, dedicated to Albert Einstein, who lived in Bern during the elaboration of the Theory of Relativity.
+The museum is rather peculiar in its concept; it comprises four main sections: one dedicated to the history of the city of Bern from the Middle Ages to the 20th century, one archaeological section presenting findings coming from the Bern region and dating from the Stone Age onward, one Ethnographic section with artifacts from Asia, Oceania, Orient, and America and finally a section, called Einstein Museum, dedicated to Albert Einstein, who lived in Bern during the elaboration of the Theory of Relativity.
 Overall, the collections of the museum include over 500,000 objects.

 The Bernisches Historisches Museum regularly hosts temporary exhibitions.
 The museum complex includes a shop, a restaurant, and a beautiful park with a free picnic area.